R-MR-Adao/ADAS_SimWorld/README.md

 For syntax simplicity, let $\mathcal{R}(\theta,P)$ be the function that calculates $P_r^{(\theta)}$ from $P$ in the above manner.

-Objects' coordinates can be rotated using $\mathcal{R}(\theta,P)$ around the objects's own center of rotation (e.g.as the object moves along the road), and/or about the ego vehicle (for 3rd person perspective).
+Objects' coordinates can be rotated using $\mathcal{R}(\theta,P)$ around the object's own center of rotation (e.g.as the object moves along the road), and/or about the ego vehicle (for 3rd person perspective).
 The former does not change the objects position, but merely rotates the coordinates of the vertices that make up its cube around the $Z$ axis.
-The latter is addressed in more detail in the [3rd person perspective](@3rdpersonperspective) section.
+The latter is addressed in more detail in the [3rd person perspective](#3rd-person-perspective) section.
 The application of $\mathcal{R}(\theta,P)$ is illustrated the video below.

 <p align="center">